 Even a small amount of goods daily requires time, space, water, and energy.

-Ilario Properzi patented the Continuus Properzi in 1948, allowing it to create kilograms of the rod using just one machine quickly and cast metal.
+Ilario Properzi patented the Continuus Properzi in 1948, allowing it to create kilograms of rods quickly using just one machine and cast metal.

 Macchi MC, 205 V